Nora-ai/Bed-Bug-Finder/README.md

 ## Project Description

-The Bed Bug Finder allows users to view reported beg bug homes various NYC neighborhoods.
+The Bed Bug Finder allows users to view reported beg bug homes in various NYC neighborhoods.
 A drop down option will permit a user to first select a borough and then a neighborhood, and return one randomized address where a report has been filed.
 The Bed Bug reporting API has defined "infested dwelling unit count" as *Number of units in the building that had bedbugs during the reporting period, as reported by the building owner*.
 Some reports do NOT have infested units.
 The user will be able to click a button to see **if** the unit has been infested or not.
 The user will also have the option to click 'Next' to return another randomized address and check if said unit has been infested.

 ## API and Data Sample